Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Erected by Centro Histórico Ciudad de México.

 Location.
 19° 26.22′ N, 99° 8.597′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is on Avenida Hidalgo just west of Eje Central Lázaro Cárdenas, on the right when traveling west.
+It is on Avenida Hidalgo just west of Eje Central Lázaro Cárdenas, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Ciudad de México 06300, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Franz Mayer Museum (here, next to this marker); Benjamín Carrión (within shouting distance of this marker); Santa Veracruz (within shouting distance of this marker); Ignacio López Rayón (within shouting distance of this marker); Grave of Manuel Tolsá (about 90 meters away, measured in a direct line); The Juárez Hemicycle (about 240 meters away); Aquiles Serdán (approx. 0.3 kilometers away); First Mass Arrest of Gays in Mexico (approx. 0.3 kilometers away).
+At least 8 other markers are within walking distance of this marker: Franz Mayer Museum (here, next to this marker); Benjamín Carrión (within shouting distance of this marker); Santa Veracruz (within shouting distance of this marker); Ignacio López Rayón (within shouting distance of this marker); Grave of Manuel Tolsá (about 90 meters away, measured in a direct line); The Juárez Hemicycle (about 240 meters away); Aquiles Serdán (approx. 0.3 kilometers away); First Mass Arrest of Gays in Mexico (approx. 0.3 kilometers away).
 Touch for a list and map of all markers in Ciudad de México.